themarcusaurelius/Windows-Monitoring/README.md

 5. When prompted again, choose the folder you would like to monitor for file changes with `Auditbeat`.
 If you do not wish to monitor any folders at this time, click `Cancel` to exit.

+Your data is now shipping!

+> If this is your first time loading data into your elasticsearch instance, you will need to set one of the indices as a default in order to begin seeing logs shipping in real-time.
+To do this, go to the `Index Patterns` section in the `Management` tab and star the index you would like as a default.
+In the `Discover` tab you should start to see your incoming logs.